MinishLab/model2vec/results/README.md

 |:---------------------------|-----------:|---------------:|-------:|
 | average                    |   77.9    |    79.2       |   82.6 |

-As you can see, full fine-tuning brings modest performance improvements in some cases, but very large ones in other cases, leading to a pretty large increase in average score.
+As can be seen see, full fine-tuning brings modest performance improvements in some cases, but very large ones in other cases, leading to a pretty large increase in average score.
 Our advice is to test both if you can use `potion-base-32m`, and to use full fine-tuning if you are starting from another base model.

 The speed difference between model2vec and setfit is immense, with the full finetune being 35x faster than a setfit based on `all-minilm-l6-v2` on CPU.